-aloo palak paratha is a variation of palak paratha recipe and is a nice way to include greens in your diet.
+Aloo palak paratha recipe with step by step photos – this is a variation of Palak paratha and is a nice way to include greens in your diet.

 3. make medium sized balls from the dough and roll into 5-6 inch diameter parathas on a flour dusted board or work surface.

-4. fry the aloo palak paratha on a hot tava or griddle with a few teaspoons of oil or ghee till brown spots appears on both sides and they are cooked. you can also check this step by step gobi paratha recipe to see how stuffed parathas are made and fried with oil or ghee. be liberal in using ghee or oil while frying. take care that the edges are cooked well. you can even press the paratha edges with spatula or a paratha presser, so that they are cooked properly.
+You can also check this step by step Gobi paratha post to see how stuffed parathas are made and fried with oil or ghee.
+Be liberal in using ghee or oil while frying.
+Take care that the edges are cooked well.
+You can even press the paratha edges with a spatula or a paratha presser, so that they are cooked properly.

-- 15 to 18 medium to large palak/spinach leaves, yields approx ¾ or ½ cup spinach puree
+- 15 to 18 medium to large palak leaves (spinach) - yields approx ½ or ¾ cup spinach puree

-- 2 medium aloo/potatoes, peeled, boiled and mashed, approx 1 cup mashed potatoes
+- 2 medium potatoes - peeled, boiled and mashed, approx 1 cup mashed potatoes

-- 2-3 garlic, crushed or made into a paste in a mortar-pestle
+- 2 to 3 garlic - crushed or made into a paste in a mortar-pestle

 - salt as required

 - oil or ghee as required for frying the parathas